-Mobile Agent systems are gaining ground in modern communication because they that can offer very sophisticated services to network structures with diverse characteristics.
-A mobile agent can move through a network and can be executed in a different machine than the one it was created [1].
+Mobile Agent systems are gaining ground in modern communication because they that can offer sophisticated services to network structures with diverse characteristics.
+A mobile agent can move through a network and can be executed in a different machine than the one in which it was created (Braun & Rossak, 2004).
 Therefore, it can achieve very high flexibility.
-Mobile agent systems are very efficient for data collection, sharing and management thus they make ideal candidates for crisis management systems where such services are of fundamental value.
-However, the mobile agent paradigm suffer from some very serious security problems [2] that are based on the main mobile agent principle of allowing code execution on your computer machine that is created on a different machine.
-There should be a very well defined guarantee that the executed mobile agent code can be trusted and that is not part of a malicious program set by the agent issuing machine to compromise your computer.
+Mobile agent systems are efficient for data collection, sharing, and management; thus, they make ideal candidates for crisis management systems where such services are of fundamental value.
+However, the mobile agent paradigm suffer from some serious security problems (Chess, 1998) that are based on the main mobile agent principle of allowing code execution on your computer machine that is created on a different machine.
+There should be a well-defined guarantee that the executed mobile agent code can be trusted and that it is not part of a malicious program set by the agent issuing machine to compromise your computer.

-An answer to problems of trust in computer systems is given by the Trusted Computing Group in a form of a Trusted Platform Module (TPM), a hardware module, similar to a smart card that is securely bound to its host computer system [3].
-Many researchers [12], [7] [8] [10] have remarked that trusted computing using TPM chips can be very effectively applied to mobile agent systems, ensuring in that way that a mobile agent comes from a trusted source.
+An answer to problems of trust in computer systems is given by the Trusted Computing Group in a form of a Trusted Platform Module (TPM), a hardware module similar to a smart card that is securely bound to its host computer system (TCG, 2007).
+Many researchers (Wu et al., 2008; Shen & Wu, 2008; Tan & Moreau, 2001; Wilhelm et al., 1998) have remarked that trusted computing using TPM chips can be effectively applied to mobile agent systems, ensuring in that way that a mobile agent comes from a trusted source.
 Through a chain of trust approach, a TPM can ensure that the host computer system cannot be tampered with or misused even if the computer user is malicious.
-One of the basic aspects, however, of ensuring this notion of trust is through a process called "remote attestation" that involves the communication of the TPM based computer system with a remote trusted computer system in order to request required security characteristics (keys, credentials e.t.c.).
-This service can not be always available in a crisis situation where unpredictable events can occur, the mobile agent system may not always be fully available and the communication channel is always under extreme stress.
-A solution to this problem is given in [4] where an operation denoted as "local attestation" introduced.
-The functionality of this operation is based on a Autonomous Attestation Token (AAT) where a series of keys, credentials per computer system (TPM based) are stored in a secure way.
+One of the basic aspects, however, of ensuring this notion of trust is through a process called "remote attestation" that involves the communication of the TPM-based computer system with a remote trusted computer system in order to request required security characteristics (e.g., keys, credentials).
+This service cannot always be available in a crisis situation where unpredictable events can occur, the mobile agent system may not always be fully available, and the communication channel is always under extreme stress.
+A solution to this problem is given in (Hein & Toegl, 2009) where an operation denoted as "local attestation" is introduced.
+The functionality of this operation is based on a Autonomous Attestation Token (AAT) where a series of keys, credentials per computer system (TPM based), are stored in a secure way.
 The retrieval of these credentials can only be done after a successful local attestation session.